What is Kaizen?

 - Easier team management, through teams being given a value stream framework, with actionable ways in which to improve.

 - Smoother process operation, leading to happier customers and teams, and higher product quality.

 - Closer alignment of team & customer goals and ways of thinking, adding up to higher employee motivation and better communication.

-- Higher success in adopting to change, since change does become a constant part of everyday operations, resulting with teams adoption of a growth mindset.
+- Higher success in adapting to change, since change does become a constant part of everyday operations, resulting in teams adoption of a growth mindset.